VisualComposer/builder/readme.txt

 === Visual Composer Website Builder ===
 Contributors: VisualComposer,slavavc,veidenbaums,nikitahl,pavelvisualcomposer,filipsmasolovs,konutis,cagdasdag,alperbulut,cozmoslabs
-Tags: Visual Composer, drag and drop, visual editor, visual builder, landing page, page builder, website builder, site-builder, front-end builder
-Requires PHP: 5.6
+Tags: Visual Composer, page builder, drag-and-drop editor, landing page, website builder, site-builder, front-end builder Requires PHP: 5.6
 Requires at least: 4.6
 Tested up to: 5.4.1
-Stable tag: 27.1
+Stable tag: 28
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The best drag & drop website builder for WordPress.
-Get 350+ ready-made elements, templates, and add-ons – all you need to create a beautiful site.
+All-in-one page builder for WordPress comes with 350+ elements, templates, and design options: All you need to create a business website for free!

 == Description ==

-**Brand new Visual Composer made entirely from scratch!** No more [shortcodes] hell, content locking, or performance compromises.
-Get the best page builder for your website.

-Visual Composer Website Builder is an intuitive drag and drop editor that gives you powerful tools and assets to create a professional WordPress site.
-Rich library of assets - [Visual Composer Hub](https://visualcomposer.com/features/visual-composer-hub/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme) offers 350+ Templates, Elements, Add-ons accompany with a **Theme Builder** and extensive **Design Options**.
+**Visual Composer Website Builder** is an intuitive **drag and drop editor** that gives you powerful tools and assets to create a responsive WordPress website.
+No coding required.

+**It's brand new Visual Composer made entirely from scratch!** No more [shortcodes] hell, content locking, or performance compromises.
+Instead you get fast, powerful and easy-to-use website builder that gives you tools to create any kind of website.

+Create pixel-perfect websites easily with a help of [Visual Composer Hub](https://visualcomposer.com/features/visual-composer-hub/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme): A rich library of **350+ Elements**, **Templates**, **Integrations**, and extensive **Design Options**.

 https://www.youtube.com/watch?v=SJMIvMXyPHs

+Discover Visual Composer [free website builder for WordPress](https://visualcomposer.com/download/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme), backed by the latest technology (*ReactJS*) and an experienced team of developers.

 **TRUE DRAG & DROP WEBSITE BUILDER**

 With a drag and drop editor, you can build new layouts or customize existing ones.
-There is no limit to the variety of layouts, you have complete freedom in creating the most complex website designs.
+There is no limit to the variety of layouts.
+You have complete freedom in creating the most complex website designs.

-**No Coding Skills Required**: You do not have to be a professional website developer to make your website.
-The website builder is designed for you to create web pages without any coding skills.
-Simply select the page template and drag elements across the canvas.
+**No Coding Skills Required**: You don't have to be a professional website developer to make a beautiful site.
+Visual Composer is designed for you to be able to create landing pages without any coding skills.
+Simply select a ready-made page template and drag elements across the canvas.

 **Instant Content Update**: The live design and inline editing allow you to instantly see all the changes you make to your page.
 A true *What You See Is What You Get* experience!
 You can play with the page design until you find the perfect one.
-Change colors, customize options and parameters, and see the result instantly.
+Change colors, customize options, and see the result instantly.

 **Works With Any WordPress Theme**: Visual Composer works with any WordPress theme.
 You can change the themes to your liking, it will not affect your content.
-What's more, the built-in [Theme Builder](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme) allows you to override your theme's default settings.
+What's more, the built-in [Theme Builder](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme) gives you total freedom to override your theme's default settings.

 **VISUAL COMPOSER HUB: 350+ TEMPLATES, ELEMENTS & ADD-ONS**